Key requirements for exporting animal products

 Products can only be exported if they meet:

 - market or importing country requirements.

-Products can only be exported from New Zealand if they meet New Zealand's domestic standards and requirements.
-Products must be safe and suitable for consumers, and be able to be sold freely in New Zealand.
-If you couldn't sell it to New Zealanders, you can't export it.
+Animal products can only be exported from New Zealand if they meet New Zealand's domestic standards and requirements.
+Products must be able to be sold freely in New Zealand, and be safe and suitable for their intended end use.

 Meeting New Zealand general export requirements

-Some New Zealand products can only be exported if you meet specific requirements.
-For example, there may be requirements for labelling and packaging.
+Animal products can only be exported if you meet specific additional requirements on top of the domestic standards.
+For example, there are requirements for:

 Meeting market requirements

 Often there are addtional importing country or market requirements for animal products exported from New Zealand.
 Market access information and guidance is provided in OMARs and associated documents.